 The bank is authorized under the Farm Credit Act to accept "advance conditional payments" (ACPs) from borrowers.
-To the extent the borrower's access to such ACPs is restricted and the legal right of setoff exists, the ACPs are netted against the borrower's related loan balance.
+To the extent that the borrower's access to such ACPs is restricted and the legal right of setoff exists, the ACPs are netted against the borrower's related loan balance.
 Unrestricted advance conditional payments are included in other liabilities.
 ACPs are not insured, and interest is generally paid by the bank on such balances.
-There were no significant balances of ACPs at December 31, 2016, 2015 and 2014.
+There were no significant balances of ACPs at December 31, 2017, 2016 and 2015.